Understanding SSH: A Beginner's Guide

 To generate an SSH key pair, use the following command:

-This command generates a new RSA key pair with a key length of 4096 bits.
-You will be prompted to enter a file in which to save the key and a passphrase for added security.
+You will be prompted to enter a file in which to save the key and a passphrase.

 You can leave the passphrase blank or enter a simple password or even a short PIN, such as a 4-digit PIN.
-This passphrase is only required to increase the security of the private key.
+This passphrase will be used to encrypt your private to protect it in case it falls into the wrong hands.

 Copying the Public Key to the Server